immutable/zkevm-bridge-contracts/docs/high-level-architecture.md

 The deposit of ERC20 tokens follows a similar flow with two subtle differences: 1) A prerequisite step where the user grants approval to the ERC20 token, enabling the bridge to transfer the deposit amount, and 2) As part of the deposit initiation step (step 1 in the process above), the bridge transfers the tokens from the user to the bridge itself.

 #### Withdrawal Transaction Flow
-The example below illustrates the lifecycle of transaction where a user withdraws wETH from the Immutable chain.
+The example below illustrates the lifecycle of transaction where a user withdraws wETH from the Immutable zkEVM chain.
 The example is illustrative of the lifecycle of a typical token withdrawal transaction.
 A prerequisite step to this withdrawal process is that a user approves the bridge's transfer of the required amount of the ERC20 token from the user's account.

 <img src="diagrams/withdraw-transaction-flow.png" alt="drawing"/>

-1. Alice initiates a call to `withdrawETH()` on the `ChildERC20Bridge` contract, sending her desired amount of wETH to withdraw and a bridging fee in IMX, the native currency of the Immutable chain.
+1. Alice initiates a call to `withdrawETH()` on the `ChildERC20Bridge` contract, sending her desired amount of wETH to withdraw and a bridging fee in IMX, the native currency of the Immutable zkEVM chain.
 The bridge fee covers the Axelar protocol services, which include validator attestation, relaying, and executing the cross-chain message on the destination chain.
 2. The corresponding amount of wETH is burnt from Alice's balance, on the Wrapped ETH ERC20 contract.
 3. The bridge sends a cross-chain message payload to the `ChildAxelarBridgeAdaptor`.
 4. This bridge adaptor forwards the message payload to the `AxelarGateway` contract and sends the bridge fee to the `AxelarGasService` contract.
 5. The `AxelarGateway` emits events associated with the request to send the cross-chain message.
 These events are observed by Axelar validators who then attest to the cross-chain message.
 6. Once a quorum of Axelar validators attests to a message, an Axelar validator sends the approval information to the `AxelarGateway` contract on the destination chain.
 7. Subsequently, the Axelar executor service triggers the execution of the cross-chain message to complete the deposit process on the destination chain.
 This is done by calling the `execute()` method on `RootAxelarBridgeAdaptor`.
 While the Axelar executor service is compensated as part of the bridging fee, the process is permissionless and can be executed by any entity.
-8. The bridge adaptor validates the cross-chain message, ensuring it has been attested by the Axelar validator set and originated from the `ChildAxelarBridgeAdaptor` on Immutable.
+8. The bridge adaptor validates the cross-chain message, ensuring it has been attested by the Axelar validator set and originated from the `ChildAxelarBridgeAdaptor` on Immutable zkEVM.
 9. The bridge adaptor forwards the message to the `RootERC20BridgeFlowRate` contract.
 10. The `RootERC20BridgeFlowRate` performs various validations.
 These checks include determining if the withdrawal exceeds the configured flow rate for ETH.
 If it does, the transaction is placed in a withdrawal queue.
 Requiring Alice to manually finalise the withdrawal, after the withdrawal delay (default of 1 day) has elapsed.
 If it doesn't, the bridge transfers a corresponding amount of native ETH from the bridge to Alice, thus completing the withdrawal flow.